Fund your business growth

 The funding sources that are right for you depend on your business needs and can be complex.

-Seek advice from a professional, such as your accountant or financial adviser, before embarking on any particular option.
+Seek advice from a professional, such as your accountant, bookkeeper or tax agent, before embarking on any particular option.

 As a rough guide, funding sources are outlined in this table: